 - 1. Each cottage must have a leader on entering the Dining Hall and a rear guard, who are responsible for seeing that their cottage enters the assigned entrance in proper order as listed above. - 2.
-In no case will Citizens be permitted on the Dining Hall porch until the doors are opened and everyone is marching in. - 3.
-Smoking is absolutely prohibited in the Dining Hall. - 4.
+In no case will unauthorized Citizens be permitted on the Dining Hall porch until the doors are opened and everyone is marching in. - 3.
 No Citizen will be allowed to enter the Dining Hall unless in full uniform.
 This means trousers or appropriate short pants and Boys State shirt.
-No swimming trunks may be worn in the Dining Hall. - 5.
-Counselors will sit at the head of the tables and be responsible for the conduct of Citizens at their tables. - 6.
-No one will be admitted to the Dining Hall without his meal ticket.
-Be sure that you have meal ticket before leaving your cottage for the Dining Hall. - 7.
-Everyone should remain standing until everyone has entered the Dining Hall and "grace" has been said. - 8.
-Unless announced otherwise by the Officer of the Day, it is presumed that there will be an aftermeal speaker and all citizens shall return to their seats after they have deposited their plates and utensils at a collection station. - 9.
-Each citizen is responsible for taking dishes to the collection stations after eating. - 10.
-In getting additional food, the citizen who takes the last piece of bread on the plate, or last portion of any food, has the responsibility of going to the kitchen for a refill. - 11.
-Whistling, yelling, loud talking, and unmannerly conduct are not permitted.
-All persons should conduct themselves as if they were eating at the table in their respective homes.
+No swimming trunks may be worn in the Dining Hall. - 4.
+Counselors will sit at the head of the tables and be responsible for the conduct of Citizens at their tables. - 5.
+Everyone should remain standing until everyone has entered the Dining Hall and "grace" has been said. - 6.
+Unless announced otherwise by the Officer of the Day, it is presumed that there will be an after meal speaker and all Citizens shall return to their seats after they have deposited their plates and utensils at a collection station. - 7.
+Each Citizen is responsible for taking dishes to the collection stations after eating. - 8.
+In getting additional food, the Citizen who takes the last piece of bread on the plate, or last portion of any food, has the responsibility of going to the kitchen for a refill. - 9.
+Whistling, yelling, loud talking and unmannerly conduct are not permitted.
+All persons should conduct themselves as if they were eating at the table in their respective homes. - 12.
+ORDER OF ENTRY (beginning with Sunday Lunch)